Preschool Safety

 Every child benefits greatly from having classroom rules and routines.
 Not only does it teach them how to fit in to society, but rules and routines also keep the children safe.
 Many teachers have the obvious rules such as no hitting or hurting our friends, no running inside, etc. The key is to make sure these rules are enforced consistently.

-Children need to learn how to express their feelings in a different way then in a physical way.
+Children need to learn how to express their feelings in non-physical ways.
 As teachers, we need to make sure children know the words they can use to help them in a difficult situation.
 Otherwise, they will express their feelings through hitting, punching, kicking and biting.

 Making sure children know that running inside can be dangerous is also important.
 Remind them to always use their walking feet so they will not trip and fall.